 PROGRAMS FOR HIGH SCHOOL STUDENTS

 Through these week-long residential programs, FTE gives promising high school students the skills to be more effective leaders and teaches them how to employ economic analysis when considering difficult public policy choices.
-Students learn through engaging games and simulations that explain economic concepts in exciting and relatable ways.
+Students learn through hands-on activities and simulations that explain economic concepts in exciting and relatable ways.

 Programs are led by economics professors and leadership instructors selected for their expertise and teaching effectiveness.
 Morning discussions, activities and interactive sessions introduce participants to the “economic way of thinking.”
-Afternoon sessions build an understanding of leadership, and participants practice leadership skills in a fun-filled series of tasks and dilemmas.
+Afternoon sessions build an understanding of leadership, and participants practice leadership skills in an engaging series of tasks and dilemmas.

-Programs are hosted at university campuses across the United States including Yale, Cornell and Duke.
+Programs are hosted at university campuses across the United States including Yale, Cornell and Duke in recent years.
 Through a partnership with the University of Colorado, Colorado Springs, students can earn two semester hours of undergraduate credit for the EFL and EHFL programs.
-More than 1,000 high school students participated in FTE student programs in 2018.
+More than 1,000 high school students participated in FTE student programs in 2023.